Sims Metal Management (OTCMKTS:SMSMY) Shares Gap Down – What’s Next?

-Sims Metal Management Ltd. (OTCMKTS:SMSMY – Get Free Report) gapped down prior to trading on Tuesday .
-The stock had previously closed at $10.34, but opened at $9.90.
-Sims Metal Management shares last traded at $9.90, with a volume of 3,849 shares trading hands.
+Shares of Sims Metal Management Ltd. (OTCMKTS:SMSMY – Get Free Report) gapped down before the market opened on Tuesday .
+The stock had previously closed at $10.36, but opened at $9.33.
+Sims Metal Management shares last traded at $9.33, with a volume of 758 shares.

 Wall Street Analyst Weigh In

-Separately, Wall Street Zen cut Sims Metal Management from a “buy” rating to a “hold” rating in a report on Sunday, August 3rd.
-One equities research analyst has rated the stock with a Sell rating, According to data from MarketBeat.com, the company presently has a consensus rating of “Sell”.
+Separately, Wall Street Zen cut shares of Sims Metal Management from a “buy” rating to a “hold” rating in a report on Sunday, August 3rd.
+One research analyst has rated the stock with a Sell rating, According to MarketBeat.com, the stock presently has an average rating of “Sell”.

 Sims Metal Management Stock Performance

-The firm also recently announced a dividend, which was paid on Monday, October 27th.
+The company also recently declared a dividend, which was paid on Monday, October 27th.
 Investors of record on Thursday, October 2nd were issued a dividend of $0.0688 per share.
+This represents a yield of 134.0%.
 The ex-dividend date of this dividend was Wednesday, October 1st.
-This represents a dividend yield of 134.0%.

 Sims Limited engages in buying, processing, and selling ferrous and non-ferrous recycled metals in Australia, Bangladesh, China, Turkey, the United States, and internationally.
 The company operates through six segments: North America Metals, Investment in SA Recycling, Australia/New Zealand Metals, UK Metals, Global Trading, and Sims Lifecycle Services.